Lukibeg/AsteriskReports/README.md

-# ATTENTION ⚠️ THIS IS MY FIRST PROJECT MADE IN 2023 SO, I MUST APOLOGIZE
+# ATTENTION ⚠️ THIS IS MY FIRST PROJECT MADE IN 2023 SO, I MUST APOLOGIZE FOR THE PROJECTE STRUCTURE

 # AsteriskReports 📊